Riuh Bazaar APW Bangsar

 Special performances like the Sarawak Sape playing and Sabahan traditional dances were also conducted in this area.

-Apparently, there are different pop up shows that take place during each of the Riuh Bazaars, which is a great move.
+Apparently, there are different pop-up shows during each of the Riuh Bazaars, which is a great move.

-Sometimes, you will get local up and coming artists doing a unplugged pop up performance, which is a positive way to highlight these artists.
+Sometimes, you will get local up and coming artists doing an unplugged pop-up performance, which is a positive way to highlight these artists.

 Overall, I would have to say that there was quite a lot going on at one main event area, and this lifestyle bazaar has managed to captivate the consumers by providing this.